Ryan Kennedy

 Ryan Kennedy (born December 6, 1982) is a Canadian actor and model.
-He is best known for his role "Travis Hollier" in the 2006 TV series Whistler and "Jake Harrow" in The CW 2010 TV series Hellcats.
-Kennedy has also played Apollo 11 astronaut Michael Collins in the Apple TV+ original science fiction space drama series For All Mankind.
+He is best known for his role "Travis Hollier" in the 2006 TV series Whistler and "Jake Harrow" in 2010 TV series Hellcats.
+Kennedy has also played Apollo 11 astronaut Michael Collins in the science fiction space drama series For All Mankind.

 Personal life

 Ryan Kennedy was born in Winnipeg, Manitoba, and reared in Oakbank.
-He has two younger brothers, Adam and Micah.

-Kennedy graduated from Springs Christian Academy in Winnipeg.